 St Martin-on-the-Hill Parish Church (1861-2) on the South Cliff at Scarborough is celebrated for its rich collection of pre-Raphaelite art.

-It was financed by Miss Mary Craven as a memorial to her father, a wealthy Hull industrialist.
+It was financed by Miss Mary Craven as a memorial to her father, a wealthy Hull surgeon.
 She provided £7,600 of the initial £8,000 cost of this remarkable building, and in the period up to the time of her death in 1889 contributed a further £2,000.

 Naturally, this meant that she largely got her own way in determining what the church would be like, and how it would be run.
 Her architect was the young George Frederick Bodley, whose father was a Hull physician, and he introduced his friend William Morris and his associates Edward Burne Jones, Daniel Gabriel Rossetti, Ford Madox Brown and Philip Webb.
 Between them, they provided brilliant stained glass, wall decoration, carving and furniture.